reek/anti-adblock-killer/README.md

 * Remove duplicates Anti-Adblock Killer (Script/List).
 * Remove or disable personal filters.
 * Enable only the filter lists you need, too many can make your browser unresponsive.
+* Force an update Adblocker lists
+* Force an update Script Manager
 * Check if the site is in "Supported Sites" or in "Changelog".
   * If the site is not in it, please report it [here](https://github.com/reek/anti-adblock-killer/wiki/Report-Guide).
   * If it exists, but the script does not work, it probably means that the antiadblocker has changed, please report it [here](https://github.com/reek/anti-adblock-killer/wiki/Report-Guide)
+* Try with another Browser.
-* Try with another browser.
+* Try with another Script Manager.
 * How to disable the update check [Settings](http://reek.github.io/anti-adblock-killer/#settings)
 * How to disable the list check [Settings](http://reek.github.io/anti-adblock-killer/#settings)
 * How write Adblock filters [here](https://adblockplus.org/en/filters)